ichdamola/django-mentorship/readme.md

 # Django Mastery: From Beginner to Expert

-A comprehensive 16-week Django mentorship curriculum designed to take you from complete beginner to production-ready expert.
+A comprehensive 16-week Django mentorship curriculum designed to take you from complete beginner to production-ready expert..

 ## 🎯 Program Overview